Skip to main content

 Learn more about polio and polio vaccination >

 Influenza is an illness caused by influenza viruses.
 Although some of the symptoms are similar, influenza is different from the common cold.
 Influenza is usually more severe and lasts longer.
 Even if your child is usually healthy, influenza can make them very unwell.
 It can lead to serious conditions like severe lung infection (pneumonia) or inflammation in the brain (encephalitis).
-Babies and children under the age of five are more likely to get severe influenza than adults and other children.
+Babies and children under the age of 5 are more likely to get severe influenza than adults and other children.
 They are also more likely than adults and older children to need treatment in hospital.1

 Learn more about influenza and influenza vaccination >